ruby-conferences/ruby-conferences.github.io/README.md

 The list of events is driven by the conferences file in the `_data` directory - if you have an update for those things, just change the YAML and send a PR.

-The file to be changed is `_data/conferences.yml`. **NOTE: It is order-dependent, meaning, put your conference in the YAML file in the order in which it should appear on the page, which is chronological.**
+The file to be changed is `_data/conferences.yml`.
+It is NOT order-dependent.
+Put your conference in the YAML file at the end.
+The page will sort the conferences by `start_date`.

 Here is a list of the keys that can be used: